DavidSM64/Diddy-Kong-Racing/README.md

 All versions are supported, and the US 1.0 version (SHA1 = 0cb115d8716dbbc2922fda38e533b9fe63bb9670) of the game is the default if not specified.

 <!-- README_SCORE_SUMMARY_BEGIN -->
-As of April 14, 2026, this is our current score:
+As of May 10, 2026, this is our current score:

-&emsp;&emsp;&emsp;&emsp;Decomp progress: 97.04%
+&emsp;&emsp;&emsp;&emsp;Decomp progress: 97.00%

 &emsp;&emsp;&emsp;&emsp;Documentation progress: 65.90%
 <!-- README_SCORE_SUMMARY_END -->